 The second time, I off-loaded my brush a bit by wiping it on a paper towel before dabbing it over the stencil.
 This worked so much better.

 That’s it!
 HOME.
 My favorite place to be!
-Personalize your pot however you’d like.
+Personalize your flower pot however you’d like.

 A good friend of mine had a birthday coming up and I thought this would make a perfect gift for her.
 Her word for the year was LIVE.
 She obviously picked this word because she wanted to live life to the fullest year!